 - 1. In order to protect the jute industry, government has imposed very high duty in imported Jute from Bangladesh and Nepal. - 2.
 The government provides an assured market to the jute sector under the Jute Packaging Materials Act, 1987.
 Under the Act, government has mandated 90 per cent of food grains and 20 per cent of sugar be packed in jute bags.
-The annual subsidy for this amounts to Rs 5,500 crore approximately.7 - Government announces National Jute Policy 2005.
-In a bid to provide the much needed thrust to the jute sector, the UPA government announced the National Jute Policy 2005 of India.
-The National Common Minimum Programme (NCMP) the Government. recognizing the importance of jute to farmers and workers, and to the economy of jute its special growing states, and ecological importance world-wide, resolved that "the jute industry will receive a fresh impetus in all respects". - 3.
-In order to increase Jute production in country and for the development of jute industry, the Government during the last three years has been policy implementing various initiatives and schemes through National Jute Board (NJB), a statutory body under the Ministry of Textiles.
-These policy initiatives and schemes include Incentive Scheme
+The annual subsidy for this amounts to Rs 5,500 crore approximately.7 Government announces National Jute Policy 2005.
+In a bid to provide the much needed thrust to the jute sector, Amount and the policy approximation.

+the UPA government announced the National Jute Policy 2005 of India.
+The National Common Minimum Programme (NCMP) of the Government. recognizing the importance of jute to farmers and workers, and to the economy of jute growing states, and special its ecological importance world-wide, resolved that "the jute industry will receive a fresh impetus in all respects".

-Acquisition of Plant and Machinery (ISAPM), Jute I-CARE Project to support jute farmers, Export Market Development Assistance Scheme, Jute Raw Material Bank (JRMB) Scheme, Jute Integrated Development Scheme (JIDS), Retail Outlet of Diversified Products and Bulk Supply Scheme, Skill Development Program etc. In addition, Jute Corporation of India provides support to jute farmers through Minimum Support Price (MSP) operation whenever the raw jute price falls below the MSP.
+- 3. In order to increase Jute production in country and for the development of jute industry, the Government during the last three years has been implementing various policy initiatives and schemes through National Jute Board (NJB), a statutory body under the Ministry of Textiles.
+These policy initiatives and schemes include Incentive Scheme for Acquisition of Plant and Machinery (ISAPM), Jute I-CARE Project to support jute farmers, Export Market Development Assistance Scheme, Jute Raw Material Bank (JRMB) Scheme, Jute Integrated Development Scheme Retail Outlet of (JIDS).
+Jute Diversified Products and Bulk Supply Scheme, Skill Development Program etc. In addition, Jute Corporation of India provides support to jute farmers through Minimum Support Price (MSP) operation whenever the raw jute price falls below the MSP.
 Most importantly, Government provides support to the sector by notifying norms for mandatory packaging of food grains and sugar in jute bags under the Jute Materials Packaging Act, 1987.
-These interventions are directly benefitting about 3.70 lakh jute workers and 40 lakh farm families across the country.

-- 4. Central government provides an enabling environment to private entrepreneurs through its various jute sector schemes for setting up jute production units. - 5.
-Today central government with the help of national jute board is running many schemes like Jute Integrated Development Scheme (JIDS),Jute Raw Material Bank (JRMB) Scheme, Scheme to Supply Chain and Bulk Supply of JDPs for selective and mass consumption (Retail Outlet Scheme).Fast Track Schemes Support Participation in Fairs and Business Delegations Abroad for Promotion of Exports of Lifestyle and other Diversified Jute Products (EMDA Scheme).
-Scheme Workers' Welfare in the Jute Sector etc. In 2017, the NJB has started Scholarship Scheme - 2017 for the Worker's Welfare http://knnindia.co.in/news/newsdetails/sect ors/cabinet-okays-extension-norm-for-mandatory-packing-in-jute-industry-welcomes-decision
+These interventions are directly benefitting about 3.70 lakh jute workers and 40 lakh farm families across the country. - 4.
+Central government provides an enabling environment to private entrepreneurs through its various jute sector schemes for setting up jute production units. - 5.
+Today central government with the help of national jute board is running many schemes like Jute Integrated Development Scheme (JIDS), Jute Raw Material Bank (JRMB) Scheme, Scheme to Supply Chain and Bulk Supply of JDPs for selective and mass consumption (Retail Outlet Scheme),Fast Track Schemes to Support Participation in Fairs and Business Delegations Abroad for Promotion of Exports of Lifestyle and other Diversified Jute Products Scheme).
+(EMDA Scheme for http://knnindia.co.in/news/newsdetails/sect ors/cabinet-okays-extension-norm-formandatory-packing-in-jute-industrywelcomes-decision